15x09: My "Magic" Mirror

 My dad appeared in the room and mentioned that he too noticed the dogs' incessant barking, and he was going to check if everything was okay.

 No alarm bells went off in my head, and I don't believe that my dad thought anything was amiss either.
+Because of this, when my brother asked to go investigate with him, my dad agreed.

 Meanwhile, I was too engrossed in my new Sony Erickson.

-My dad ventured out into our garden with my brother and toe, when my dad had noticed the dogs were all grouped.
+My dad ventured out into our garden with my brother and toe when my dad had noticed the dogs were all grouped.
+They were growling and going crazy in a dark corner behind our in-ground swimming pool.

+And here's the best way I can describe it.
 Our garden, beyond our pool, hits a slight incline, so we have a few steps leading down the hill to the bottom end of our garden.

-We usually have a lamp that lights up, but my dad noticed that the lamp seemed to be off, and this confused him because he could have sworn it was working just the other night.
+We usually have a lamp that lights up, but my my dad noticed that the lamp seemed to be off, and this confused him because he could have sworn it was working just the other night.

-My dad then got this gut wrenching feeling because of this, and how the dogs were acting.
+My dad then got this gut-wrenching feeling because of this, and how the dogs were acting.

-He called after them, and they would usually come running, but on this night they all seemed to just glance at him before turning back around around and continuing to go crazy at this dark corner down the steps.
+He called after them, and they would usually come running, but on this night they all seemed to just glance at him before turning back around and continuing to go crazy at this dark corner down the steps.

 My dad told my brother to go back inside the house and get a torch.